 - Essays: Students are required to compose two (2) short, analysis essays (750 words) and one (1) Critical Essay (2100 words) based upon the assigned reading materials.
-Analysis Essay #1 will focus on a text (or a set of texts) in the Medieval period; Analysis Essay #2 will focus on the Renaissance/Early Modern period.
-The Critical Essay will bring together the texts from each period (Medieval, Renaissance/Early Modern, and 18th Century) into a dialogue.
+Analysis Essay #1 will focus on a text (or a set of texts) in the 1865-1945 period; Analysis Essay #2 will focus on the 1945 to the present period.
+The Critical Essay will bring together the texts from each period into a dialogue.
 Analysis Essay #1 and Analysis Essay #2 will be revised and integrated into a Critical Essay.
-The goal is to build a research-based essay in stages so that students will be able to analyze, thereby understand, an overarching aspect (e.g., theme, cultural value) that links the texts to one another and from which emerges some aspect of the British literary tradition. - Exams: There will be a mid-term exam, covering all assigned readings up to mid-term; there will be a comprehensive final exam.
+The goal is to build a research-based essay in stages so that students will be able to analyze, thereby understand, an overarching aspect (e.g., theme, cultural value) that links the texts to one another and from which emerges some aspect of the American literary tradition. - Exams: There will be a mid-term exam, covering all assigned readings up to mid-term; there will be a comprehensive final exam.
 Students must provide their own "blue-books" for the mid-term and final exams.
 The instructor reserves the right to examine the blue-books prior to administering the exams.
 There also may be pop quizzes in class or on-line on assigned readings. - Other Assignments: In addition to the reading and writing assignments designated on the course schedule, students will be expected to complete any in-class assignments and participate in class or on-line discussions.

 Evaluation: The most important consideration for all essays is content (argument, structure, secondary sources, primary source explication); however, grammar and usage are also important because 1) a person's literacy is often judged according to the number of distracting sentence errors that appear in writing, and 2) if writers have too many grammatical, mechanical, or usage errors, they will fail to communicate effectively.
-Therefore, students will need to have achieved control of Standard American
+Therefore, students will need to have achieved control of Standard American Academic English.
+If a student has too many major grammatical errors (more than 4 errors per page), it will be difficult to earn a grade higher than a C.